Quick & Easy Refrigerator Pickled Peppers Recipe

 We typically make several quart jars at once, or one large half-gallon jar, so we triple the recipe by combining 3 cups of vinegar, 3 cups of water, 4 tablespoons of salt and sugar each, and just under ½ teaspoon celery seed.

-Speaking of canning, if you intend to hot-bath can this pickled pepper recipe, increase the vinegar-to-water ratio than what is listed above.
+If you intend to hot-bath can this pickled pepper recipe, increase the vinegar-to-water ratio to a higher amount of vinegar than listed above.
 For food safety, adjust the recipe to be about 3 times the amount of vinegar to water.
 For example, 1.5 cups of vinegar and 1/2 cup of water, scaling both up as needed.
+Also ensure youāre using 5% acidity vinegar or stronger.

 INSTRUCTIONS

-Step 1: Prepare Jars
+Step 1:Ā Prepare Jars

 In the bottom of each glass mason jar (or similar container), add a few sprigs of fresh, washed dill.
 Peel 2 to 3 cloves of garlic, crush them lightly with the wide side of a knife, and throw them in the jar as well.
 Finally, add a pinch of peppercorns.
-We add about a dozen per quart jar.
+We add about a dozen per quart.
 If you are using grape or oak leaves, add one or two to the bottom of each jar now.
-We’ve done it both ways, and simply didn’t have any available to use this time!
+Weāve done it both ways, and simply didnāt have any available to use this time!

 Step 2: Create A Pickling Brine

 On the stovetop, combine equal parts white vinegar and water in a pot.
-Next, add equal parts sugar and sea salt, plus a sprinkle of celery seed – following the amounts list above.
+Next, add equal parts sugar and sea salt, plus a sprinkle of celery seed ā following the amounts list above.
 Stir, and lightly heat the mixture until the salt and sugar has dissolved.

-We don’t want to add the brine to the peppers when it is piping hot though!
-“Cooking” the peppers in boiling brine will make them soften.
-Therefore, allow the brine to cool a bit while you are preparing and packing the peppers in jars.
-Lukewarm is good.
+We donāt want to add the brine to the peppers when it is piping hot though! āCookingā the peppers in boiling brine will make them soften or get more mushy.
+Therefore, allow the brine to cool a bit while you are preparing and packing the peppers in jars.Ā Lukewarm to room temp brine is good.

 Step 3: Prepare & Poke Peppers

-You have probably noticed that we leave our peppers whole for this refrigerator pickled pepper recipe!
+You have probably noticed that we leave our peppers whole for this refrigerator pickled pepper recipe.
 We have found that this helps maintain crispness.
 It also reduces the preparation effort upfront.
-Later, we can either snack on the pickled peppers whole, or slice them into rings as desired!
+Later, we can either snack on the pickled peppers whole, or slice them into rings as desired.

 Wash your peppers.
 Keep the stems attached, but feel free to trim them down to a shorter length if they are extra lanky.
 Next, poke each pepper with a sharp knife in a couple of places.
-This allows the brine to adequately penetrate and engulf the peppers, seeping in through the small slits you’ve created.
+This allows the brine to adequately penetrate and engulf the peppers, seeping in through the small slits youāve created.Ā

 Step 4: Pack Peppers